sakthiprasanth16/healthcare_rag_system/README.md

 | **Frontend (Streamlit)** | [https://healthcare-rag-frontend.onrender.com](https://healthcare-rag-frontend.onrender.com) |
 | **Backend (FastAPI)** | [https://healthcare-rag-system-8hhy.onrender.com](https://healthcare-rag-system-8hhy.onrender.com) |

 > Both services are deployed on **Render** using Docker.
-Free-tier services sleep after inactivity — the first request after idle time can take 30–60 seconds while it wakes up.
+Free-tier services sleep after ~15 minutes of inactivity.
+>
+> **⚠️ To use the live demo:**
+> 1. Open the **backend URL** first and wait for it to load (`{"status": "ok", ...}`).
+This wakes it up — can take 30–60 seconds on a cold start.
+> 2. Only after the backend responds, open the **frontend URL**.
+>
+> If you open the frontend first while the backend is still asleep, uploads/chat requests will time out or fail silently since the frontend has nothing to wake the backend on its own.

 ---